 To use the global time selector, at least one time-based widget must be set to use

 Global Time.
-Make the selection in a widget’s editor under Set display preferences, or add a widget (global time is the default time setting).
+Make the selection in the widget editor under Set display preferences, or add a widget (global time is the default time setting).

 The global time selector sets the same time frame for all widgets using the

 Global Time option on the same dashboard.
-Select a moving window in the past (
+Select a moving window in the past (for example,

 Select from calendar… option or enter a custom time frame.
 If a moving window is chosen, the widgets are updated to move along with the time window.